-- → If a cooperative structure is used, would the cooperative formation be voluntary or prescribed in regulations? - → Would the Council allow for/ encourage the formation of an AFA and non-AFA cooperative? - → Would there be any restrictions on the number of cooperatives that may form (min or max)? - → Would there be any restrictions on the percent of share history that may be required to form a cooperative? - → Would cooperative membership be mandatory in order to participate in this fishery? - → Would there be any mechanism for the transfer of quota between cooperatives?
+- $\rightarrow$ If a cooperative structure is used, would the cooperative formation be voluntary or prescribed in regulations? - → Would the Council allow for/ encourage the formation of an AFA and non-AFA cooperative? - → Would there be any restrictions on the number of cooperatives that may form (min or max)? - → Would there be any restrictions on the percent of share history that may be required to form a cooperative? - $\rightarrow$ Would cooperative membership be mandatory in order to participate in this fishery? - $\rightarrow$ Would there be any mechanism for the transfer of quota between cooperatives?

 The Council's February 2019 motion suggests that under the proposed program, Pacific cod catch history could be assigned to an LLP license based on the qualification criteria selected and that allocation could be harvested under a cooperative structure.
-The regulatory definition for "cooperative" is somewhat different for each program specified in Section 3; however, in essence, a cooperative is a group of quota holders who have chosen to pool their allocated or acquired harvesting privileges allowing them to coordinate their harvest (and the terms of harvest) without official regulatory transfers within the cooperative.
-Typically, once a cooperative is formed, the harvesting privileges are issued directly to the cooperative based on member allocations.
+The regulatory definition for "cooperative" is somewhat different for each program specified in Section 3; however, in essence, a cooperative is a group of quota holders who have chosen to pool their allocated or acquired harvesting privileges allowing them to coordinate their harvest (and the terms of harvest) without official regulatory transfers within the cooperative based on member allocations.
 Cooperative arrangements are based on private contracts negotiated to sub-allocate harvesting privileges within the group and rely on civil litigations to uphold the terms of the contracts (National Research Council, 1999).
 Thus, under a cooperative structure, Pacific cod trawl CV catch history would be pooled within the cooperative, from a NMFS perspective, allowing its members to make internal decision about how that allocation is harvested by agreement among the members of the cooperative.